What is shinrin yoku?

 Why choose a Forest Therapy Guide?

-The walk begins quietly and slowly, on a carefully chosen trail designed to align our biorhythms with the natural world.
+The walk begins quietly and slowly, on a trail designed to align our biorhythms with the natural world.
 Along the way, you’ll be invited to engage in a blend of creative, physical, and sensory activities, all inspired by the landscape around us.
 These activities encourage us to be open, curious, and fully present

 .